ibm-wsc/cloud-native-linuxone/docs/on-premises-lab/devsecops/devsecops.md

 ### View your project

-At this point please return to the SonarQube server [here](https://sonarqube-1670885178028.apps.cloudnative.marist.edu/){target="_blank" rel="noopener noreferrer"}, and view the code scan report to see what caused the quality check to fail.
+At this point please return to the SonarQube server [here](https://sonarqube-sonarqube.apps.atsocpd3.dmz){target="_blank" rel="noopener"}, and view the code scan report to see what caused the quality check to fail.
 After logging in, please do the following:

 ![SonarProject View Fail](../../images/DevSecOps/FindPetclinicSonar.png)